 Challenges in the real estate industry

-The major challenge I see is getting a high net worth client that would pay at once or in few installments.
+The major challenge I see is getting a high net worth client that would pay at once or in a few installments.
 I believe this can be solved by employing online marketing, content creation, and proper branding and positioning in the market.

 Just by doing this, you would attract the right client… The deep pocket client.